The Star Boarder (1914 film)

-The Star Boarder is a 1914 American short comedy film starring Charlie Chaplin.
+The Star Boarder is a 1914 American silent short comedy film starring Charlie Chaplin.
 The film is also known as The Landlady's Pet, its 1918 American reissue title.

 Synopsis

 Charlie, a resident in a boarding house, is the favorite of his landlord's wife.
 His fellow male boarders are jealous of the situation and dislike Charlie because of it.
 They arrange to frighten him with a dummy.
 Charlie is frightened and runs to the police.
 Meanwhile, a tramp has hidden himself in a cupboard.
 The police find him, making Charlie a hero for the moment.
 The mischievous young son of the landlord, however, has taken a series of compromising photographs and displays them to everyone in a magic lantern show.
 Two scandals are revealed: One photo shows Charlie kissing the proprietor's wife.
 Another shows the proprietor flirting with another woman.

 The young son was played by Gordon Griffith.
 Four years later Griffith would play the young title character in the first movie adaptation of Tarzan of the Apes.